Appealing Hartford Decisions

 Review the Denial Carefully

-- What evidence did they rely on?
+- Which medical records did they rely on?

 Writing Your Appeal